The fine print.

 Are there any risks?

-There are no physical risks involved in participating in this study.
-Some of the questions we ask may make you uncomfortable.
-You can decline to answer any question for any reason.
-Please keep in mind that you are free to end your participation in the study at any time.
+No. There are no risks associated with taking the brain tests.
+Some of the questions we ask may make you feel uncomfortable.
+You are free to decline to answer any question for any reason.
+You are also free to end your participation in the study at any time.

 What do I get out of it?

-You will receive your results from the memory test you will take and see how your results compare with other people who did this activity.
-We will also explain what we hope to learn from this research.
-The final results from this experiment will be posted on the Results page.
+You will receive your results from the memory test and see how your results compare with those of other people who also took the test.

 Will you share my information with other people?

-We will not share any information that you give us.
-All of your information is stored in a database.
-If you decide to give us your name and email address, they will be stored separately from your other personal data and test results.
-Names and email addresses will be uploaded into email communications software that is run by a third-party provider and stored on secure servers so that we can contact you in a consistent, effective manner.
-Our service provider will not contact you, nor will they share your information.
+If you choose to give us your name and email address, they will be stored separately from your other personal data and test results.
+Names and email addresses will be stored in secure servers and run by a third-party provider so that we can contact you in a consistent, effective manner.
+Our email service provider will not contact you, nor will they share your information.
 All of our databases are password-protected and secure.
-No one can identify you without access to both of these data sources
+No one can identify you without access to both of these data sources.

 What if I change my mind and don't want to participate in the study anymore?

 Your participation in this study is completely voluntary.
-You may stop participation at any time during the research activity.
-You can contact the Study Coordinator at [email protected] to withdraw from the study.
+You may choose not to participate or you may stop participation at any time during the research activity without penalty or loss of benefits to which you are otherwise entitled.
+You can contact the Study Coordinator at [email protected] to withdraw from the study

 What if I have questions or comments?

-If you have any questions or comments about this activity, please contact Dr. Matt Huentelman at [email protected] Please go to this web page to find out more about the people involved in this research.
+If you have any questions, concerns, complaints, or comments about this activity, please contact Dr. Matt Huentelman at 602-343-8653 or [email protected] Please go to this web page https://www.tgen.org/faculty-profiles/matt-huentelman/ to find out more about the people involved in this research.

 What if I have questions about my rights in this research, have a complaint, or want to report a problem to someone besides the researcher?

-If you have questions about your rights in this research study, please contact: the Western Institutional Review Board at:
+If you have questions about your rights in this research study or if you have any questions, concerns or complaints about the research study, please contact the Western Institutional Review Board at:

 [email protected] or